Clinical Nurse Specialist in Adult Gerontology (CNS-AG) Post-Graduate Certificate

-The Clinical Nurse Specialist in Adult Gerontology (CNS-AG) Post Graduate Certificate is designed for MSN-prepared nursing professionals seeking to foster their skills that enhance their ability to advance the care of middle-aged and older adult patients.
-The CNS-AG Post Graduate Certificate curriculum is built upon the three spheres of influence (Patient, Nurse, System) model for CNS practice with courses in advanced pathophysiology, advanced physical assessment, advanced pharmacology, differential diagnosis, adult-gerontology concepts, and advanced clinical practice preparing graduates as expert practitioners who work with the middle-aged and older adult population.
+The Clinical Nurse Specialist in Adult Gerontology (CNS-AG) Post-Graduate Certificate is designed for MSN-prepared nursing professionals seeking to foster skills that enhance their ability to advance the care of middle-aged and older adult patients.
+The CNS-AG Post-Graduate Certificate curriculum is built upon the three spheres of influence (Patient, Nurse, System) model for CNS practice with courses in advanced pathophysiology, advanced physical assessment, advanced pharmacology, differential diagnosis, adult-gerontology concepts, and advanced clinical practice preparing graduates as expert practitioners who work with the middle-aged and older adult population.
 Graduates will be eligible to sit for the Adult-Gerontology Clinical Nurse Specialist Board Certified (AGCNS-BC) exam.

-This new certificate program is designed to meet the new certification requirements of nurses currently in a CNS role.
-Courses focus on areas such as Advanced Health Assessment, Care of the Older Adult and more.
+This certificate program is designed to meet the certification requirements of nurses currently in a CNS role.
+Courses focus on areas such as Advanced Health Assessment, Care of the Older Adult, and Advanced Pharmacology.

-*Applicants holding an APN certification will be evaluated to determine if course requirements (NRS 680, NRS 701, 702, and 703 have been met.
+*Applicants holding an APN certification will be evaluated to determine course requirements (Please note, syllabi may be required for substitutions or waivers when NRS 680, NRS 701, 702, and 703 have been met).

 Applicants must provide the following:

-- Request that official transcripts for all graduate academic credits received from any post-secondary institutions be sent directly to Graduate and Professional Studies Admissions.
+d.
+Request that official transcripts for all undergraduate and graduate academic credits received from any post-secondary institutions be sent directly to Graduate and Professional Studies Admissions.

 e.
 Provide two letters of recommendation from nursing supervisors, and/or colleagues who can focus on the candidate’s probability of success in graduate school.